 Our objective is to build stockholder value through consistent growth in reserves and production on a cost-efficient basis.
-Our strategy is to employ internally generated drillbit growth coupled with complementary acquisitions to achieve such growth.
-Our strategy requires us to make significant investments in technical staff, acreage and seismic to build drilling inventory.
-In implementing our strategy, we employ the following principal elements:
+Our strategy is to employ internally generated drillbit growth coupled with complementary acquisitions.
+Our strategy requires us to make significant investments in technical staff, acreage and seismic data and technology to build drilling inventory.
+Our strategy has the following principal elements: